-Pilot Whale #1 (euthanased morning of 16th and necropsied on afternoon of 16th):
+Pilot Whale #2 (euthanased morning of 16th and necropsied on morning of 17th)

 This was an adult, lactating female in fairly good body condition, with good skeletal muscle (hypaxial and epaxial) mass.
 The only external abnormality noted was a single gunshot entry wound just caudal to the blowhole.